 Plated through-hole (PTH) vias are commonly used in printed circuit boards.
 They usually leave open stubs if the signal(s) does not transition the entire depth of the board.
 These open stubs can have a negative impact on signal transmission.
 This summary reports the investigation of the impact of the open via stubs in a typical backpanel design.

-T. H. Hubing et al., "Effects of Open Stubs Associated with Plated Through-Hole Vias in Backpanel Designs," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2004, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+S. Deng et al., "Effects of Open Stubs Associated with Plated Through-Hole Vias in Backpanel Designs," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2004, Santa Clara, CA), vol. 3, pp. 1017 - 1022, Institute of Electrical and Electronics Engineers (IEEE), Aug 2004.

 Electrical and Computer Engineering